 5.0a month ago

-Takamatsu has one of the most beautiful Japanese style gardens in Ritsurin.
+In Ritsurin, Takamatsu has one of the most beautiful Japanese style gardens in the country.
 It's not huge, but compact in a good way.
 There are so many vantage points and angles that make for gorgeous photographs.

 That's not to understate its beauty.
 Any season and any weather is a good time to visit.
 The photo taken for this review was during a late summer rain.
 I highly recommend fall, but you can never go wrong with spring.

 There are small buildings that look over the pond, and I've had a couple very lovely breakfasts there.
-It's best to call ahead to reserve a spot.
+Call ahead to reserve a spot.
 You can also take part in a tea ceremony towards the central area.

 5.03 weeks ago